jadecobra/python_tdd_exercises/source/classes.rst

 * use the class_ keyword
 * use ``TitleCase`` for the name
-* use a name that tells what the collection of :ref:`attributes<AttributeError>` and :ref:`methods (functions) <functions>` does - this is hard to do and is something I am still learning
+* use a name that tells what the collection of :ref:`attributes<AttributeError>` and :ref:`methods (functions) <what is a function?>` does - this is hard to do and is something I am still learning

 ----